 - The Toilets Outside of Tokyo Disneyland’s Entrance

-- Which Area to Queue at Tokyo DisneySea?
+- Which Area to Queue at Tokyo DisneySea, the North or South Entrance?

 What Time Does Tokyo Disney Resort Open?

-The question may sound stupid as the information is widely available on Google and Tokyo Disney Resort’s website.
+The question may sound stupid, as the information is widely available on Google and Tokyo Disney Resort’s website.
 However, it is a valid question when it comes to Tokyo Disney Resort because the theme park usually opens before its official opening hours!
-If you don’t plan on purchasing the Disney Premier Access but want to enjoy as many rides as possible, entering Tokyo Disney Resort as soon as the park opens is a must on a busy day.
+If you don’t plan on purchasing Disney Premier Access but want to enjoy as many rides as possible, entering Tokyo Disney Resort before the park opens is a must on busy days.

-Long queues usually form around 8 am, and going through baggage and security checks at the entrance takes even more time.
-So, if you want to enter the Tokyo Disney Resort at 9 am, please arrive early!
+Long queues usually form by 8 am.
+Going through baggage and security checks at the entrance takes even more time.
+If you want to enter the Tokyo Disney Resort at 9 am, please arrive early.

 Tokyo Disney Resort tends to open 15 to 45 minutes earlier than the time announced on the official website to reduce congestion at the entrance.
-So it is recommended that you get to Tokyo Disney Resort as early as possible!
-Please keep in mind that time is also required for baggage check at the entrance.
+Therefore, the recommended arrival time for Tokyo Disney Resort is at least one hour before the official opening time.

-- On a busy day, you might actually enter Tokyo Disney Resort 20 to 30 minutes after the park opens.
+- On a busy day, you might enter Tokyo Disney Resort 20 to 30 minutes after the park opens if you arrive at 8 am.

-- To get into the park earlier, you will want to arrive between 7 am and 7:30 am.
+- To get into Tokyo Disneyland and Tokyo DisneySea earlier, you want to arrive between 7 am and 7:30 am.

-- Those at the front of the queue might arrive by 6:30 am.
+- Those at the front of the queue often arrive at Tokyo Disneyland/Tokyo DisneySea by 6:30 am.

-- If you arrive by 6 am (5 am for DisneySea), you can get into the park within a minute or two.
+- If you arrive by 6 am at Tokyo Disneyland (5 am for DisneySea), you can get into the park within a minute or two.

-- If you have purchased the Early Evening Passport (アーリーイブニングパスポート), it is best to arrive the park by 2:30 pm (assuming admission starts at 3 pm).
+- If you have purchased the Early Evening Passport (アーリーイブニングパスポート), it is best to arrive at Tokyo Disneyland or Tokyo DisneySea by 2:30 pm (assuming admission starts at 3 pm).

 Important: Please ensure you don’t bring any prohibited items listed on the Official Website to Tokyo Disney Resort.